Benefits for Home Educated Post-16s

 - For home educators "doing a course" can be translated as "following a course of home education"

-- If you answer only for a traditional "course", the tax office may decide it is not full-time
+- If you answer only for a traditional "course", officials may decide it is not full-time

-- If you answer only for a traditional "course", the tax office may decide education has finished when the "course" finishes.
+- If you answer only for a traditional "course", officials may decide education has finished when the "course" finishes.

 - It is not necessary to be studying for exams or taking exams